Whether you’re running a small business or a large enterprise, facilitating effective communication is probably at the top of your priority list.

 Another minus for Twist is that it reserves unlimited messaging history for paid users only.
 With the free plan, you can only access the last month of comments and messages.

-What’s new: Twist has put a temporary halt on releasing new features within the app.
+What’s new in Twist: Twist has put a temporary halt on releasing new features within the app.

 Available for: Web, Windows, Mac, Linux, Android, and iOS